 Planning & Development

-Planning is the name given to the process that regulates the Use and Development on land and is the first step in the approvals process.
-The relevant Planning Scheme must be addressed for proposals such as subdivision, building, alterations, and changes of Use.
+Planning is the name given to the process that regulates Use and Development in accordance with Tasmanian legislation and is the first step in the development approval process.
+All development proposals must be submitted to Council, addressing the zoning and overlay requirements relative to the subject land.
+Council ensure that all applications are assessed in accordance with current planning scheme requirements and within the legislative process for proposals such as subdivision, building, alterations/additions, and changes of Use.

 The Tasmanian Planning Commission has issued its decision to Flinders Council, regarding the Local Provisions Schedule (LPS) and modifications to the Local Provisions Schedule, after hearings were conducted in February 2022.
-The Flinders LPS and the Tasmanian Planning Scheme (TPS) are now operational and must be read as one document.
+The Flinders LPS and the Tasmanian Planning Scheme (TPS) are now operational and are read as one document

 Council's Planning Information Pack may assist you with any queries, though please feel free to email enquiries to email@example.com.